bighelmet7/allianz/README.md

 * manifests/ contains all the project configuration and its settings.
 * allianz/ contains all the yaml files to set up the Allianz environment.
-* app/ contains all the yamls to set and configure our web application.
+* app/ contains all the yamls to set up and configure our web application.

 # Setting up an user

-For learning propose we will create a user called 'devops' that will perfom all our commands, therefore we can differentiate between an admin user, developer and a devops.
+We will create a user called 'devops' that will perfom all our commands, meaning we can differentiate between an admin user, developer and a devops.

 ```bash
 oc create user devops